-This kit includes clear steps and support materials that help you, our advocates, become more involved with your local planning processes and governmental activity-to take a stand and prevent regulation that can hurt your business.
+This kit includes clear steps and support materials that help you, our advocates, become more involved with your local planning processes and governmental activity-to take a stand and prevent regulation that can hurt your home orbusiness.

-THE IMPORTANCE OF ADVOCACY Advocacy is a critical part of a well-functioning democracy.
-Sharing our expertise about our industry helps public officials make better decisions about rules and regulations that directly impact your business.
+THE IMPORTANCE OF ADVOCACY

+Advocacy is a critical part of a well-functioning democracy.
+Sharing our expertise about our industry helps public officials make better decisions about rules and regulations that directly impact your house and overall life.

 YOUR ROLE IN LOCAL GOVERNMENT: WHY IT MATTERS.

-- Affects your ability to do business, especially long term: It's better to influence product decision makers before it gets too far into the process and affects your business - Fights misinformation and bias against vinyl siding products: Misinformation, spread via competitors and false media reporting, can influence local planning processes - Your voice as a constituent makes a difference in local politics: Your power to influence state-level public policy is much more powerful than any lobbyist in Washington, DC.
+- Affects your ability to do business, especially long term: It's better to influence decision makers before a decision is made that would negatively affect your home or business - Fights misinformation and bias against vinyl siding products: Misinformation, spread via competitors and false media reporting, can influence local planning processes - Your voice as a constituent makes a difference in local politics: Your ability to influence state-level public policy is much more powerful than any lobbyist in Washington, DC.
 Why?
 Because you have the home field advantage.
 You vote.

-AN OUNCE OF PREVENTION: TAKING ACTION BEFORE ISSUES ARISE As an industry, we don't want to have a seat at the table too late in the process of government affairs.
-It is far more effective to proactively reach out to and educate our audiences with the correct information about our industry's products so issues don't come up in the first place.
-Once a government entity has already unfairly put a restriction on vinyl siding use, the process can be challenging but is not impossible.
-It can include starting dialogue with their government staff, planning commissions, and educating them on why their ban is unjustified and hurts the freedom for builders and homeowners to build quality, affordable and attractive homes.
+AN OUNCE OF PREVENTION: TAKING ACTION BEFORE ISSUES ARISE

+As an industry, we've determined through decades of experience that it pays to be proactive.
+It is far more effective to reach out to and educate our audiences with the correct information about our industry's products before the misinformation seed is even planted.

+Once a government entity puts restrictions on vinyl siding use, the process to reverse the ban can be more challenging.
+But it isn't impossible to roll back the regulations.
+The process can include starting dialogue with local government, such as planning commissions, zoning boards, and sometimes even the mayor!
+Educating them on why these bans harm their constituents is a critical first step.